 I went through a lot of trial and error too.
 We have since moved from that house and all our hard work paid off before we sold the house – everything was so pretty, green, and pest-free.
 Alas, the new owners have since let it all go to hell in a handbasket but that isn’t something within my control.

 In our new home we live in a high desert area and we’ve never used chemical fertilizers, herbicides or pesticides here.
 And we don’t have a bug problem.
 Sure we get some leaf hoppers.
 We get some aphids but the ants take care of them.
-We also have LOTS of ladybugs, garden spiders, lacewings, and lizards that eat the bugs.
+We also have LOTS of ladybugs, garden spiders, lacewings, and lizards that keep things in balance.
 We have a wide variety of birds also that hang out.
 We also have LOTS of bees, butterflies, and hummingbirds pollinating everything too.

 I only feed compost from our Compost Tumbler to the gardens and a little liquid kelp from Gardens Alive.
 And while organic gardening usually produces smaller plants that aren’t always as vibrant in color, I have learned that is normal!
 The other isn’t so it’s all a matter of getting used to it and enjoying the awesome ecosystem you’ll create where you can rest assured your dogs are safe from any chemical onslaught as well as the birds, bees – the entire ecosystem in your yard!

 I use food-grade diatomaceous earth (www.earthworkshealth.com) and essential oils.
 Here is a great article by The Herb Companion that can give you even more great ideas on how to keep your yard pest-free naturally: Defend Your Garden with Herbal Pesticides